Skycoder42/QtIFW-Advanced-Setup/README.md

  QTIFW_TARGET_x	| win:`.exe`<br>linux:`.run`<br>mac:`.app`	| The extension of the installer binary
  QTIFW_CONFIG	| _must not be empty_					| Files for the configuration directory. **Must** contain a file named `config.xml` with the installer configuration
  QTIFW_PACKAGES	| _empty_								| A list of all packages to install.
 Must be of type `package`

  #### The `package` type
  All entries of the QTIFW_PACKAGES variable must be such entries.
 They are defined as "objects" with the following variables:

  Member Name	| Description
 ----------------|-------------
- pkg			| The unique name (identifier) of the package meta			| A list of directories to be copied into the packages "meta" directory data			| A list of directories to be copied into the packages "data" directory
+ pkg			| The unique name (identifier) of the package meta			| A list of directories to be copied into the packages "meta" directory dirs			| A list of directories to be copied into the packages "data" directory files			| A list of directories to be copied into the packages "data" directory